-Jurisdictional agencies may request a temporary management option change for a specific geographic area through an AMAC group representative.
-The jurisdictional agency(ies) requesting the change must provide a supporting rationale that includes the opinions of all potentially affected jurisdictions.
-The protecting agency may facilitate this process.
+Jurisdictional Agencies may request a temporary management option change for a specific geographic area through an AMAC group representative.
+The Jurisdictional Agency(ies) requesting the change must provide a supporting rationale that includes the opinions of all potentially affected jurisdictions.
+The

+Page 30 of 46 March 2021 Protecting Agency may facilitate this process.
 This document will be included with the AMAC group decision record.